 It’s important to note that dental implants require a significant healing period before the dentist can finish the tooth replacement.
 Usually, several months must pass before you can receive your final implant crown.
 This period is necessary so that a process called osseointegration can take place.
 Often a Maryland bridge is used temporarily during the healing phase.
 Dental insurance will not pay for temporary dentistry.

 During this biological process, the jaw bone accepts the dental implant and grows and develops around it.
 This creates the second to none support that make implants a superior restoration.

 After your implant has fully integrated, an intermediate implant abutment is created.
 This abutment will hold the crown or bridge to the implant.
 To make the abutment, the dentist will take impressions or 3D images of your implant and adjacent teeth.
 The dentist needs to know the exact depth, angle, and relationship to the nearby teeth.

 A dental lab will use these details to create a porcelain crown or bridge.
 Once the finished restoration is sent to our practice, Dr. Fondriest can securely fix it to the dental implant.
-Your restored tooth is complete!
 Though your dental crown or bridge may require replacement after some time, your dental implant will typically last a lifetime.

-Ask your Prosthodontic Dentist for a tooth replacement for lost teeth
+Ask your cosmetic dentist for a tooth replacement for lost teeth

-If you’re worried about tooth loss, then speak with your dentist about how to prevent it.
+If you’re worried about a lost tooth, then speak with your dentist about how to prevent it.
 To learn more about how to replace lost teeth, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of the greater Chicago area, and across the United States.